Donna has been a cat parent and writer for many years and her passion is to share her love for cats with others.

 Providing shelter guarantees a feral cat a warm place to seek shelter from the freezing weather, such as:

 - Scary thunder and wind.

 Loud Noises Can Be Scary!

-Cats dislike the cold and all the loud noises can be scary.
-Warm shelter is exactly what they need to seek refuge to feel safe!
-If they don't have such places they seek shelter in some pretty dangerous places.
+Cats dislike the cold, and all the loud noises can be scary.
+A warm shelter is exactly what they need to seek refuge to feel safe!
+If they don't have such places, they seek shelter in some dangerous places.